 Think of it this way, look at the next four stitches on your knitting needle - there's stitch 1, 2, 3 and 4.

 The two pictures below show right slanting cables and left slanting cables.
-I've also included some explanations so you'll have a better understanding before you get started with the knitting cables lesson.
+I've also included some explanations so you'll have a better understanding.

 When you hold the cable stitches in the back you will create cable stitches that slant to the right.